djarpin/tabularasa/README.md

   - Continue to improve and evolve the default network that's used when a specific network isn't specified.
   - Better software engineering practices (tests, error messages, etc.).
   - Potentially expand into problems beyond regression.
 It isn't necessarily clear how to generalize monotonicity for multiclass classification problems, but I'd be interested if others see value here.

+### TODO

+- Allow for networks with only monotonic inputs
+- Ensure GPU works across all networks and regressors
+- Save and reload